 UC Santa Cruz is a public university like no other in California, combining the experience of a small, liberal arts college with the depth and rigor of a major research university.
 It's known as an unconventional place where innovation and experimentation is part of the campus's DNA.
 That playful, bold spirit still thrives today, all on a campus renowned as among the most beautiful in the world.

-Colleges, Housing, and Educational Services (CHES) is a multi-funded organization within Division of Student Affairs and Success (DSAS) at the University of California (UC) Santa Cruz.
-CHES provides leadership in the areas of college student life and residential services, housing services, facilities, employee housing and capital planning, dining services, conference services, early education services, the Bay Tree Campus Store, and business and financial analysis for these areas.
+The Colleges, Housing and Educational Services (CHES) is a multi-funded organization of the Division of Student Affairs and Success (DSAS) at UC Santa Cruz.
+CHES provides leadership in the areas of college student life and residential services, housing services and facilities, capital planning, business and financial analysis, dining services, conference services, and early education services.
+Through these units educational and developmental programs and services are offered to all members of the campus community including students, faculty, staff, children and external constituents.
 CHES provides on-campus housing and dining services to approximately 9,500 undergraduate and graduate students in ten residential colleges and six multi-college affiliated residential communities which support single students and students with families.

 UC Santa Cruz Dining is instrumental in the success of our students as well as providing services to staff, faculty and guests of the campus.
 Our mission is to be committed to: creating a diverse, safe, fun and trusting environment for our guests and team; building an innovative dining program providing high quality service and food while embracing social, nutritional and financial responsibilities.